hive-entropy/hive-entropy-dashboard-front/README.md

 # hive-entropy-dashboard-front
-Web UI that enables communication between a network admin and a Hive Entropy distributed network
+Web UI that enables communication between a network admin and a Hive Entropy distributed network Need to install the vuejs api